 The Council of Governors seeks to meet these requirements and criteria and ensure that there is an optimal mix of expertise and industry experience as well as geographical and gender representation.
+While CPAB is not subject to any legislative or legal gender targets, the Board takes gender representation into account in composing its membership and when filling executive positions.
+The current gender diversity of the Board and executive reflects current best practices.
 Board appointments are until the next annual meeting of the Council.

 Board members are independent and cannot have current positions or material relationships with audit firms regulated by CPAB.
 Retired members of a regulated audit firm are eligible for appointment to CPAB one year after they have left their position with the firm.
 Participation in an audit firm's retirement arrangement is not considered to compromise a person's independence.
 Persons who have positions as members of Audit Committees of reporting issuers are eligible for appointment to CPAB's Board.
 Board members do not receive any identifying information from CPAB's management regarding participating firms or any reporting issuers.

-Directors are compensated by payment of a retainer of $40,000 and a per-meeting attended fee of $1,500.
-The Chair of the Board's annual retainer is $150,000.
-The Chair does not receive meeting attended fees.
+Directors are compensated by a payment of a retainer of $48,000 and a per-meeting-attended fee of $1,500.
+The Chair of each Committee's annual retainer is $52,500.
+The Chair of the Board's annual retainer is $175,000, but they do not receive meeting attended fees.